GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *  :doc:`gmt` now has a --show-cores option that reports the available cores.

 *  :doc:`gmtconvert` adds a **-C** option that can be used to eliminate segments on output based on the number of of records it contains.
+We also added a **-F** option to create line segments from an input data sets using a variety of connectivity modes.

 *  :doc:`gmtmath` adds the operator **BDIST** for binomial distribution and **ROLL** for cyclic shifts of the stack, as well as the constants **TRANGE**, **TROW**, **F_EPS** and **D_EPS**, and we have renamed the